Manhattan Beach Pier at sunset over the Pacific

 Hermosa Beach

 Hermosa is loose, independent, and neighborhood-first.
-Pier Avenue, the Strand, and the surrounding side streets are anchored by long-standing locals and a wave of new independents.
+Pier Avenue, the Strand, and the surrounding side streets are anchored by long-standing locals and a wave of new independents — places worth showing up for.

 Dining & Drinks